Type 63 (tank): Armaments and electronics

+Protection

 The hull of the Type 63 is composed of welded rolled steel.
-The hull is 11 millimetres thick at the front, 14 millimetres thick at the upper sides and 10 millimetres thick at the rear.
+The hull is 11 millimetres thick at the front, 14 millimetres thick at the upper sides, and 10 millimetres thick at the rear.
 The top and bottom of the hull are both 10 millimetres thick.
-This gives it protection against 7.62 mm calibre small arms fire and small artillery shell fragments, but it is not sufficient to protect from either heavy machine gun fire and bigger artillery shell fragments.
+This gives it protection against 7.62 mm calibre small arms fire and small artillery shell fragments, but it is not sufficient to protect from either heavy machine gun fire or bigger artillery shell fragments.
 The tracks aren't protected by any armour and are easily damaged.

+Mobility

 The torsion bar suspension consists of six road wheels with the drive sprocket at the rear and the idler at the front.
 The suspension doesn't have return rollers.
 The track is composed of metal and is 2.82 meters long.
-The first limited production variant of Type 63 was powered by the same 6-cylinder 4-stroke inline water-cooled diesel engine developing 241 hp (180 kW) at 1800 rpm as the one used in early Type 60 amphibious light tank.
+The first limited production variant of Type 63 was powered by the same 6-cylinder 4-stroke inline water-cooled diesel engine developing 241 hp (180 kW) at 1800 rpm as the one used in the early Type 60 amphibious light tank.
 The second production run, designated Type 63-I, was given the more powerful 12150L-2 12-cylinder liquid-cooled diesel engine, which developed 402 hp (300 kW) at 2,000 rpm.
-The more powerful engine gave the Type 63-I a maximum road speed of 64 kilometres per hour and a maximum cross country speed of 30 km/h.
-The Type 63 can cross 2.9 meter wide trenches and 0.87 meter high vertical obstacles, as well as climb 60° gradients and handle 38° side slopes.
+The more powerful engine gave the Type 63-I a maximum road speed of 64 kilometres per hour and a maximum cross-country speed of 30 km/h.
+The Type 63 can cross 2.9-meter-wide trenches and 0.87-meter-high vertical obstacles, as well as climb 60° gradients and handle 38° side slopes.
 The vehicle has a manual, planetary transmission system with five forward gears and one reverse gear.
-The tank can fitted with additional fuel tanks to increase vehicle's operational range.
+The tank can be fitted with additional fuel tanks to increase the vehicle's operational range.

 Type 63 is amphibious thanks to its flat boat-shaped hull.
-Preparation for swimming involves switching on the bilge pumps, erecting the trim vane at the front of the vehicle and switching the driver's periscope vision blocks for a swimming periscope vision block that enables the driver to see over the trim vane.
+Preparation for swimming involves switching on the bilge pumps, erecting the trim vane at the front of the vehicle, and switching the driver's periscope vision blocks for a swimming periscope vision block that enables the driver to see over the trim vane.
 The trim-vane improves the vehicle's stability and displacement in water and prevents water from flooding the bow of the tank.
-When not in use the trim vane is placed in its laying position in the front of the bow over the barrel of the main gun and serves as additional armour.
-Like the PT-76 it is propelled in the water by two water jets, one in each side of the hull, with the jet exits at the rear of the tank, however it has its entrances located in the front of the vehicle and not in the bottom as in case of PT-76.
-Unlike the PT-76, Type 63 also uses its moving tracks to swim.
-The waterjet propulsion system gives it the maximum swimming speed of 12 kilometres per hour and top swimming range of 120 kilometres.
+When not in use, the trim vane is placed in its laying position in the front of the bow over the barrel of the main gun and serves as additional armour.
+Like the PT-76, it is propelled in the water by two water jets, one on each side of the hull, with the jet exits at the rear of the tank; however, it has its entrances located in the front of the vehicle and not in the bottom as in the case of PT-76.
+Unlike the PT-76, the Type 63 also uses its moving tracks to swim.
+The waterjet propulsion system gives it a maximum swimming speed of 12 kilometres per hour and a top swimming range of 120 kilometres.